InformaticsMatters/docker-neo4j/README.md

 >   You will need to change the `--ignore-missing-nodes` command option in the
     batch loader script to `--skip-bad-relationships` if you have a script that was compiled for neo4j v3.

+>   Depending on the _integrity_ of your graph, if you have duplicate nodes
+    (and you shouldn't) you might need to add `--skip-duplicate-nodes to your `load-neo4j.sh` import command.

 With directories and data in place you should be able to start the database with the following docker command: -